Channel Shortening by Large Multiantenna Precoding in OFDM: Asymptotic Rate Analysis

 The corresponding asymptotic rate is

 The special case $\Th = L$ gives the asymptotic rate of the conventional F-precoding~\eqref{eq:F-precoding}.

 The asymptotic form ${\rm SINR}_i^{\infty}(\Th) $ is dependent of the subcarrier index $i$.
 This is because not all subcarriers in the IFFT are occupied, and as a result, subcarriers in the middle of the band receive more interference from neighboring subcarriers, and as a consequence have a lower SINR than the edge subcarriers.
-If all subcarrier are occupied ($\Nsc=\Nfft$), without cyclic prefix ($\Ncp=0$), and without time-selectivity in the precoder ($\Th=L$), we recover the expression derived in~\cite{aminjavaheri2017ofdm}.
-Here however, unlike with conventional F-precoding, we observed that with an appropriate truncation threshold in the precoder design, the system is not necessarily interference-limited. \begin{Cor} If $\Th \leq \Ncp+1$ then ${\rm SINR}_i^{\infty}(\Th) = \alpha_{\Th}^2 {\rm SNR}_{\rm op}$, i.e., ISI and ICI vanish as $N_t \to \infty$. \end{Cor} Meanwhile, the term $\alpha_{\Th}^2 $ represents a loss factor compared to the maximum possible received SNR, $ \alpha_{L}^2 {\rm SNR}_{\rm op}$, with full multipath combining gain.
-A threshold larger than the CP might thus increase the SINRs, and as a result a trade-off appears between interference mitigation and multipath combining gain for rate maximization.
+If all subcarriers are occupied ($\Nsc=\Nfft$), without cyclic prefix ($\Ncp=0$), and without time-selectivity in the precoder ($\Th=L$), we recover the expression derived in~\cite{aminjavaheri2017ofdm}.
+Note also that compared to~\cite{aminjavaheri2017ofdm,PitavalGlobecom18}, we have simplified from the beginning the system model in~\eqref{eq:y[i]} such that Prop.~\ref{Prop:SINR} is almost direct from the SINR definition provided in~\eqref{eq:SINRi}.